TheVice/Ant4C/README.md

 ```

 ## Building

+### Supported Platforms

+* Apple macOS
+* FreeBSD
+* Linux
+* Microsoft Windows
+* OpenBSD

-Build can be done by one of C compilers - MSVC, MinGW, GCC or CLang after configuring was done with [CMake](https://www.cmake.org/download/).
+Build can be done by one of C compilers - MSVC, MinGW, GCC or Clang after configuring was done with [CMake](https://www.cmake.org/download/).
+Alternative 'make' tool or 'meson' can be used to build from source.

 ## License
 This project available under terms of [MIT License](LICENSE).